-In the dayside sector during the existence of the EE (orbits 16229-16236), the peak current intensities and the peak latitude positions vary synchronous with the AsyH changes, except of one orbit (16235) during the main phase.
-During this orbit, the AsyH index abruptly intensifies to 145 nT with a pertaining small intensity of the EE with \sim 0.29 A/m and a shift of MLat by 1.8°.
-For the WE, the change in latitude and strenth of the peak currents is in phase with the AsyH variations during the storm, with the exception of orbit 16235.
+In the dayside sector during the existence of the EE (orbits 16229-16236), the peak current intensities and the peak latitude positions vary synchronously with the AsyH changes, except for one orbit (16235) during the main phase.
+During this orbit, the AsyH index abruptly intensifies to 145 nT, with a correspondingly small intensity of the EE with \sim 0.29 A m-1 and a shift of MLat by 1.8°.
+For the WE, the change in latitude and strength of the peak currents is in phase with the AsyH variations during the storm, with the exception of orbit 16235.